-Do not scold or punish your dog for this behavior, as this fear can be debilitating and causing your canine significant discomfort.
+Do not scold or punish your dog for this behavior, as this fear can be debilitating and cause your canine significant discomfort.

 Suppose your dog has suddenly begun to exhibit aggressive traits, such as snapping at visitors or barking uncontrollably.
 In that case, this could be a sign that the pup is afraid of flies and one has entered the home.

-However, sudden aggressive behavior could be a sign of a medical disorder, so I recommend taking the dog to the vet.
+However, sudden aggressive behavior could be a sign of a medical disorder, so we recommend taking the dog to the vet.